345668/ZeroImpactCalculator2/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Security 🔒
+Please ensure your PR follows our coding standards and includes appropriate tests.

-- HTTPS enforced
+## Development Guidelines 📝

-- CSRF protection
+- Follow TypeScript best practices
-- Rate limiting
+- Use ESLint and Prettier for code formatting
-- Input validation
+- Write tests for new features
-- Secure session management
+- Update documentation as needed
-- File upload restrictions
+- Keep PRs focused and concise

-## License 📝
+## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.